 Search-specification of HTTP URL.
-This is the part after the ?, normally used to transfer data from HTML forms that use the GET protocol.
-In the URL it consists of a www-formencoded list of Name=Value pairs.
+This is the part after the ?, normally used to transfer data from HTML forms that use the HTTP GET method.
+In the URL it consists of a www-form-encoded list of Name=Value pairs.
 This is mapped to a list of Prolog Name=Value terms with decoded names and values.